Overcoming Challenges in Deep Learning Model and Framework Comparison

 Summary: Data Lights the Way

-AI theory states that if 10% of data is mislabeled, you will need 1.88 times as much new data to achieve a certain level of accuracy.
-If 30% of data is mislabeled, you need 8.4 times as much new data compared to a situation with clean data.
-Using a data-centric deep learning platform allows you to save significant time and energy when it comes to producing quality data.
+AI research shows that if 10% of your data is mislabeled, you’ll need 1.88 times more new data to achieve the same level of accuracy.
+If 30% of the data is mislabeled, the requirement jumps to 8.4 times as much new data compared to working with clean datasets.
+Incorporating a data-centric strategy during your deep learning frameworks comparison can save significant time and effort by ensuring higher-quality data from the start.

 Following the right set of guidelines and focusing on obtaining clean, labeled data will set you up to train and deploy DL models to succeed in your computer vision solutions.